ronaatxendit/martabacc.github.io/_posts/2020-1-27-the-right-haystack.md

 So the bug is about a flow involves several microservices, and I traced each microservice involved.
 I trace it bottom up (from inner/deepest microservice to outermost one).
 I cannot find it, it was irreproducible.

-But my coworker found it in a flash - only two hours after he was assigned, he created a pull request.
+But my coworker found it in a flash - two hours after he was assigned, he created a pull request.

 How come?

 I spoke to him and asked how he could find it. *He traced it first from the outermost one*.
 And there's where the bug is.
+At the outermost one.

 Damn, I was looking at the wrong microservice the entire time.
 I spent my precious time looking at the wrong haystack.